readysettech/docs-old/docs/guides/quickstart.md

     !!! note

-        These commands will take a few minutes, as they load 5159701 rows into `title_basics` and 1246402 rows into `title_ratings`.
+        These commands may take a few minutes, as they load 5159701 rows into `title_basics` and 1246402 rows into `title_ratings`.

     ``` sh
     PGPASSWORD=readyset psql \